SwagapottamusRex/project4-client/README.md

 ## Approach Taken

+### Day 1: Planning

+The first day I planned and brainstormed the potential ideas I had already in mind.
+I quickly came to the idea of building a pixel art grid.
+Using Excalidraw I drew up a couple potential designs and organised the plan of action for the next couple weeks.

-### Day 1-10: Back End
+### Day 2-10: Back End

 My minimum viable product was to have a website with communities, threads and comments where people could potentially discuss what drawings they would want to build together on the blank pixel canvas.
-Day 1 - 10 consisted in building the models for the APIs.
+Day 2 - 10 consisted in building the models for the APIs.
 The Django models were, Color, Community, Thread, Comment, Pixel and the Custom User, displayed below.

     class Color(models.Model):
       color_name = models.CharField(max_length=30)